harusaku/eeicAI2021_2/README.md

 ```
 This will generate images with any text inputted by embedding the text via CLIP and sending the vector to the generator trained above.

-The output images are noisy but the some very abstract outlines of both (1) trained text and (2) unknown text can be observed.
+The output images are noisy but some very abstract outlines of both (1) trained text and (2) unknown text can be observed.